EthanJStark/ethanstark.com/content/about/index.md

 ---
 # About Me

 👋 Hi, I'm Ethan!
-I learn cool stuff all the time, and post about it on this blog.
+I learn cool stuff all the time, and write about it on this blog.

 I am a
 * 👨🏻‍💻 software engineer